The top 10 theatre openings in October

 Shakespeare plays in London

-Shakespeare's Globe and beyond – here's where to watch the best plays by the Bard in London
+Here's where to watch the best of the Bard in London

 What's on at